ITenthusiasm/card-game-generator/NOTES.md

 - Common convention for functions in JavaScript like `forEach` is to name unused variables as `_`.
 For instance, `array.forEach((_, index => ...))`.
 If multiple unused variables are involved, then the common convention is to precede the variable name with an underscore (eg. `_item` instead of just `_`).

+- It seems adding TypeScript can screw up some of the normal intellisense.
+For instance, in our React Retro project (at least currently), we didn't have to install any explicit types for `express`.
+But now (likley because we have TypeScript and a TS config), we have to specify the `express` types by installing them.
+Similar things will probably need to happen for webpack if you want good typing.
+  - Types are very important when working with TypeScript.
+It can impact whether or not TypeScript even knows which overload you're using (and allows you to compile that overload).
+This makes us have to do some work with `process.env.PORT`.

 ### Web

 - [Helping ESLint resolve aliased imports](https://github.com/johvin/eslint-import-resolver-alias)